Online orders $120+ include a complimentary $20 Original Makeup Eraser.

 - BHAs (Beta Hydroxy Acids): Like salicylic acid.
 They clear pores and help with oil control, which makes them a favorite for acne-prone skin.

-K-Beauty takes a different approach, leaning into barrier-supporting ingredients.
+K-Beauty leans into barrier-supporting ingredients.
 Because Korean skin is known to have a thinner Stratum Corneum, K-Beauty utilizes:

 - PHAs (Polyhydroxy Acids): Hydrating exfoliants that smooth and brighten without stinging or peeling.
 It's ideal for sensitive skin.